 You are invited to join with James B Beard aka Noodin as he speaks on topics such as traditional living and natural spirit teachings.
 His topics address many concerns to do with wellness and balance in life.
 He is a student of native teachings from Ojibwe Elders, Algonquin language based people, living throughout the Great Lakes Region of the US and Canada.
-The audiences for his presentations vary from youth to elderly.
+The audiences for his presentations vary from youth to elder's.

 Contact for Presentations: James B Beard